mmalina/strava-mapping/README.md

 ## The Workflow

 To see the full workflow, check [.github/workflows/build.yaml](.github/workflows/build.yaml).
-Currently it's triggered manually.
-The goal is to use Strava webhooks to trigger a new workflow run.
+The workflow is triggered manually.
+There is an API for that and I have a shortcut set up in iOS Shortcuts app, so it's a matter of one click for me.
+It would be nice to be able to use Strava webhooks to trigger a new workflow run automatically for new activities.
+But for that I would need to create a service that would glue together Strava subscriptions and Github webhooks.

 Here are the main steps: